Prohibition Cocktails at Broadway by Amar Santana

 Fall cocktails are great for all the fellas who are taking their ladies on a date.
 There is something about the late summer heat providing natural aphrodisiacs, but the cool evening bringing your date next to you to warm up.
-This past week I sampled the new fall cocktails at Broadway by Amar Santana in Laguna Beach, and I experienced this same cool sexiness from their craft drinks developed by Head Barman Ricky Yarna.
+This past week I sampled the new fall cocktails at Broadway by Amar Santana in Laguna Beach, and I experienced this same cool sexiness from their prohibition cocktails developed by Head Barman Ricky Yarnal.

 Ricky Yarna first made us his variation on a classic “fizz” style drink, called “Bank’s Closed.”
 It is made with Rittenhouse Rye, Amaro Meletti, freshly separated egg whites, fresh ground nutmeg, toasted pecan bitters, with an aromatic tease of lemon juice.
 Woah!
 You may say that’s a lot of ingredients!
 This drink is an example of true craftsmanship, as Ricky Yarma skillfully uses the ingredients to create a deceptively strong cocktail dressed up in herbal, citrus and spicy flavors.
 The drink has a nice meringue head from the egg whites.

 The term “bank’s closed” was popular during the prohibition era and literally means “no kissing.”
 To all the single fellas out there “without game,” take your date to Broadway and order this drink.
 The theatrics of separating an egg, freshly grating nutmeg and the shaking of the cocktail tumblers will leave her impressed.
 By the time she finishes her first drink, she will have developed a buzz and found you interesting, despite the shirt your mom picked out for you.
 If she drinks two of these cocktails, Ricky just may tell you “bank’s closed, take it to the beach.”